Lausbert/monee-app/_i18n/en/privacy.md

 #### Provision required or required:
 The provision of the aforementioned data is neither legally nor contractually required.
 Without the data, however, the service and functionality of our app is not guaranteed.

-### RevenueCat

-#### Type and purpose of processing:

-When using the app data is automatically collected.
-That may include:

-- Device type
-- Operating system
-- Last seen time
-- Apple receipt file
-- Firebase User-UID

-They are processed in particular for the following purpose:

-- Handling purchases and validation of receipts
-- Processing a request made within the scope of your rights under the GDPR

-#### Legal basis:
-Processing takes place in accordance with Art.
-6 Para.
-1 lit. f GDPR based on our legitimate interest in providing the functionality of our app.

-#### Receiver:

-The data is received by [RevenueCat](https://www.revenuecat.com), who works as a processor for the operation and maintenance of our app.
-Visit [RevenueCat's Privacy Policy](https://www.revenuecat.com/privacy/) for further information and options for objection.

-#### Storage duration:

-Personal Data will be retained until termination or expiry of our Agreement with RevenueCat, in accordance with Paragraph 7 of their [DPA](https://www.revenuecat.com/dpa).

-#### Provision required or required:
-The provision of the aforementioned data is neither legally nor contractually required.
-Without the data, however, the service and functionality of our app is not possible.

 ## Security